 Selecting a Personal Computer

-• Michigan Engineering recommends students own a personal laptop computer.
+• CAEN recommends students own a personal laptop computer.

-• Engineering students who are interested in purchasing a computer should consider available options carefully, and make a selection based on their budget, productivity needs, and hardware lifespan.
+• University of Michigan (U-M) Engineering students who are interested in purchasing a computer should consider available options carefully, and make a selection based on their budget, productivity needs, and hardware lifespan.

-• The U-M Tech Shop is a valuable resource for U-M students that offers both a walk-in and online store with educational pricing.
+• The U-M Tech Shop is a valuable resource for students, offering both a walk-in and online store with educational pricing.

-A laptop computer is recommended for all incoming Michigan Engineering students.
-If a student already owns a laptop that meets the minimum requirements listed below, it should work with U-M and Engineering online services.
-When purchasing a new computer, incoming students may want to choose a model with the recommended memory and hard drive storage, and is powerful enough to provide satisfactory performance over a 3- to 4-year program.
+A laptop computer is recommended for all incoming U-M students.
+Laptops are recommended for mobility, but not required.
+If a student already owns a laptop that meets the minimum requirements suggested below, it should work with U-M online services.
+When purchasing a new computer, incoming students may want to choose a model with the memory and hard drive storage suggested below, which should provide adequate performance over a 3-4 year program.

 Recommended Hardware